neos/doctools/Documentation/TheDefinitiveGuide/PartIII/Routing.rst

 As explained in the Model View Controller chapter, in FLOW3 the dispatcher passes the request to a controller which then calls the respective action.
 But how to tell, what controller of what package is the right one for the current request?
-This is were the routing framework comes into play.
+This is were the Routing Framework comes into play.

 The Router
 ==========